krobison10/FLHuskies_PTTF/train_tables/README.md

 # train_tables

-This directory contains generated training tables and any scripts to directly process them (merge, zip, etc.).
+This directory contains generated tables of training data that are built using the prescreened arena train tables.